 You should first consult with the MAT Earth Science Education advisor to determine if you should proceed with the application process.
-Earth Science Education Advisor is: Dr. Joel Hurowitz (joel.hurowitz@stonybrook.edu, phone: 631-632-5355).
+Earth Science Education Advisor is: Dr. Gregory Henkes (Gregory, Henkes @ stonybrook, edu, phone: 631-632-2905).

 Requirements

 A bachelor's degree with an academic major (or a minimum of 36 credits) in the content field with a minimum GPA of 3.0 in your overall bachelor's degree program and a minimum GPA of 3.00 in science studies.
 You must also demonstrate, through your application and letters of reference, that you possess the temperament and disposition to be an effective teacher.
 Most applicants will have little to no previous course work in education or formal classroom teaching experience.